JarkkoPar/Utility_AI_GDExtension/documentation/Nodes_latest.md

 The **lattice point** is a point relative to the base point.
 For the 2D square grid mentioned earlier the `point_grid_lattice_vector` would be *(1,0)*.
 This will create the lattice point to the right of the base point.

 During the creation of the point grid the x and y axes are looped through starting from `-0.5 * grid_size.x`, `-0.5 * grid_size.y` and going up to `0.5 * grid_size.x`, `0.5 * grid_size.y`.
 On each loop iteration the `point_grid_base_spacing_vector` x and y components are added to the current position to get the next position for the next pair of points.
 So on each iteration, both the base point and the lattice point will be added.
+For 3D grids the z-axis is handled similarly to the x and y axes.

 <img src="../tutorial/images/point_grid_lattice_1.png"><br>
 *Square grid base point and lattice point.*